conda-incubator/conda-pypi/docs/features.md

 ## PyPI-to-Conda Conversion Engine

-`conda-pypi` includes a powerful conversion engine that enables direct conversion of Python wheels to `.conda` packages with proper translation of Python package metadata to conda format.
+`conda-pypi` includes a powerful conversion engine that enables direct conversion of pure Python wheels to `.conda` packages with proper translation of Python package metadata to conda format.
 The system includes intelligent mapping of PyPI dependencies to conda equivalents and provides cross-platform support for package conversion, ensuring that converted packages work